ray-hc/itunes-lib-viewer/README.md

 * First, you need the XML of your iTunes library.
 In iTunes Preferences > Advanced, select “Share iTunes Library XML with other applications”.
 This XML file should appear in your default iTunes folder (for me: Users/Myself/Music/iTunes).
 * This web-application requires your XML file in JSON format.
 We used the node module plist-to-json to convert our file in the commandline.
 * Upload the JSON file via a domain you control or a file-sharing service.
-* Replace the json-loc.js file in the directory with:

 ## Installing
 Replace the json-loc.js file with the following: